 A sweet take on automation vs human connection from Donut’s co-founder

 Remote and hybrid work models are the new norm, which makes fostering personal connections between teams and co-workers more important — and more challenging — than ever.
-As CEO and Co-founder of Donut, this week’s podcast guest, Dan Manian, was way ahead of the curve on this front.
+As CEO and Co-founder of Donut , this week’s podcast guest, Dan Manian , was way ahead of the curve on this front.

 Donut is designed to foster camaraderie, connection, and community within the workplace — at any scale, no matter where people work.
 Since going remote, it’s become one of our favorite tools here at Ada.
 So we were excited to hear Dan’s perspective on the role automation plays in building meaningful human connections.
-Grab a cup of coffee and let’s dig in.

 Automation and authenticity